- Prince George

 - Gender and Women's Studies

-Outdoor recreation and sport, gender, place names, sociocultural studies, settler colonialism, tourism, rock climbing, adventure, experiential learning, intersectional feminism, qualitative research methodologies, theories of embodiment, sex-integrated physical cultures.
+Outdoor recreation, outdoor sport, gender, place names, sociocultural studies, settler colonialism, nature-based tourism, rock climbing, adventure, experiential learning, intersectional feminism, qualitative research methodologies, embodiment, sex-integrated sport

 - MA NRES